 Fit young boys and girls tend to be built like string beans.
 They’re just kind of narrow everywhere.
 But as soon as puberty hits, men and women emerge.

 Men are shaped by testosterone.
 Strong healthy men with high testosterone are shaped like V’s – big broad shoulders, lean stomachs, small hips.
 Women tend to dig that stereotypically masculine shape because it’s indicative of good strength (broad muscular shoulders), good health (small lean waistline) and you can see it at a glance.
-It’s the quickest (a fraction of a second) and most accurate (most physical and mental health markers relate to muscle, hormones and fat) way to get an immediate snapshot of a guy’s overall health.
+It’s the quickest (a fraction of a second) and most accurate (most physical and mental health markers are affected by our muscles, hormones, and fat) way to get an immediate snapshot of a guy’s overall health.

 Same deal with women… except not at all.
 Women are shaped by estrogen, and strong healthy women with lots of estrogen are shaped like hourglasses – strong broad shoulders, lean waists and very strong hips.
 Just like you can size up a man’s health in a split second based on his body shape, the same is true with women.
 Strong women are wickedly muscular in the hips and glutes, indicating fearsome strength and bone structure, and lean through the waist, indicating healthy levels of body fat.